-4c Noticing Complex Sentences

-HotTip Complex Sentences have a Main Clause (simple sentence) AND a Dependent Clause.
-In this exercise, all the dependent clauses are adverb clauses.
-Adverb clauses begin with words such as when, while, because, if, after, before, since, and although.

-Instructions: Review Section 4.3 (Combining Sentences with Words such as When, Because, and If) in the Building Sentences card.
-Then, put (parentheses) around each complete subject.
-Underline each verb.
-Mark the main clause with an MC.
-Mark the dependent clause with a DC.
-The first one has been done for you.

-MC DC 1.
-(Facebook) began in 2004 when (Mark Zuckerberg ) started the site.

-2. When he started the site, Zuckerberg was a sophomore at Harvard University.

-3. Before the site opened up to everyone, it was a site just for college and university students.

-4. A large number of high school students joined Facebook after it opened up to everyone.

-5. Since Facebook first became popular, it has added many new features including games.

-6. Many people like Facebook because it is easy to post pictures and stay in touch with friends.

-7. Other people dislike Facebook because they feel their privacy is harmed.

-8. If you want to post a photo of a friend, you should ask their permission first.

-6. Although Facebook is a free site, it makes money through advertising, especially on mobile devices like cell phones.

-Question: Look at the sentences above and notice the commas.

-- Which type of clause (MC or DC) has a comma before it? \\\\\ - Make a rule about the use of the comma in complex sentences.

-Name: \\\\

-4d Choosing Sentence Types

-Instructions: Review Section 4 (Building Different Types of Sentences) of the Building Sentences card.
-Choose the correct label for each sentence. \Remember: Look for subject/verb pairs.

-1. Twitter is an online social network site, but it is also a site for people to post their thoughts and ideas.
+Name e: Date: 4c Noticing Complex Sentences Claı Complex Sentences have a Main Clau use.
+In this exercise, all the dependent clause gin with words such as when, while, because, if s are adverb clauses.
+Adverb clauses Build ding Sentences card.
+Then, put (parentheses) aro es with Words such as When, Because, and If) in the und each complete subject .
+Underline each verb. clause with a DC.
+The first one has been done for you 1.
+(Fa MC acebook) began in 2004 when (Mark Zuckerb erg) started the site.
+2. Wh hen he started the site, Zuckerberg was a sopl nomore at Harvard University.
+3. Be efore the site opened up to everyone, it was a site just for college and university students.
+4. A la large number of high school students joined F acebook after it opened up to everyone.
+5. Sin nce Facebook first became popular, it has add ed many new features including games.
+6. Ma any people like Facebook because it is easy to post pictures and stay in touch with friends.
+7. Otł her people dislike Facebook because they fee their privacy is harmed.
+8. If y you want to post a photo of a friend, you shou ıld ask their permission first. although Facebook is a free site, it makes mon levices like cell phones. ey through advertising, especially on mobile Quest • which type of clause (MC or DC) has a com Make a rule about the use of the comma in ma before it?

+Na nme: Date: 40 l Choosing Se entence Types erent Types of Sentences) of the Building Sentences card. emember: Look for subject/verb pairs.
+1. Twitter is an onli ideas. ne social network site, but it is also a site for people to post their thoughts and Simple Sentence Compound Sentence Complex Sentence 2.
+A Twitter messag ge can only be 140 cha racters or keystrokes long.
+Simple Sentence Compound Sentence Complex Sentence 3.
+A post is called a Simple Sentence • for Twitter is a blue bird.
+Complex Sentence 4. • events are happening, Compound Sentence the use of Twitter increases dramatically.
+Complex Sentence 5.
+Twitter has beco to find out information during times of political problems.
+Complex Sentence 6.
+Tweets (message topics. s) on Twitter can be la beled by using a hashtag (#), so people can search for Simple Sentence Compound Sentence Complex Sentence 7 Atonia ia "trandi ing" when many recal a google for its hospitag label

+7. A topic is "trending" when many people search for its hashtag label.